MattChau01/MattChau01/README.md

 </div>

 <h2> :left_speech_bubble: About me </h2>
 I am a full-stack software developer located in Orange County.
-What makes me excited about programming is how flexible and limitless creativity can go.
+What makes me excited about programming is how flexible and limitless creativity can be.
 I enjoy the victories after solving problems, but always welcome the challenges to learn more.
 My simple pleasures include going to the beach :beach_umbrella: and spending quality time with family! :family_man_woman_boy_boy: Another fun fact about myself is that I like escape rooms! :jigsaw:
 <br></br>
 CSULB Alumni :arrow_right: Banker :arrow_right:	Logistics Coordinator :arrow_right:	QA Specialist :arrow_right:	SaaS Client Success :arrow_right: Software Developer
 <br></br>